What Is a Runner's Knee?

 Causes

-There are several different causes of patellofemoral pain syndrome (PFPS), sometimes known as runner's knee, but most cases arise from a confluence of variables.
+There are several different causes of patellofemoral pain syndrome (PFPS), also known as runner's knee; however, most cases arise from a combination of factors.
 Typical causes include some of the following:

-- Overuse: High-impact exercises like sprinting, jumping, and squatting can cause PFPS because of the repeated strain they place on the knee.
+- Overuse: High-impact exercises, such as sprinting, jumping, and squatting, can cause PFPS due to the repeated strain they place on the knee.

 - Muscle imbalances: PFPS may result from the weakening or tightening of the muscles sustaining the knee joint.
-For instance, a weak quadriceps may cause the kneecap to move erratically and rub on the thigh bone's lower portion.
+For instance, a weak quadriceps may cause the kneecap to move erratically and rub against the lower portion of the thigh bone.

 - Poor mechanics: During athletic activities, improper mechanics or alignment can place excessive strain on specific knee joint components, leading to PFPS.